LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-wk1/exercises.rst

 Part 1: Modify the CSS
 -----------------------

-The ``movies`` and ``chores`` components have been created, but so far they appear pretty bland.
+The ``movie-list`` and ``chores-list`` components have been created, but so far they appear pretty bland.
 Let's change that.

 #.
-Change the movie list text by adjusting the code in ``movies.component.css``
+Change the movie list text by adjusting the code in
-   to accomplish the following:
+   ``movie-list.component.css`` to accomplish the following:

    #.
 The text can be any color EXCEPT black.
    #.
 The movie list should have a centered heading.